-Voluntary parties are not concerned by this evaluation and may put at Elia's disposal any reactive power capabilities above the 5MVAR threshold without prior simulation through their VSP.
+Voluntary parties are not concerned by this evaluation and may put at Elia's disposal any reactive power capabilities without prior simulation through their VSP.

 Any market party that wishes to do so, may also propose to Elia a volume starting from 0,1 MVAR.